michaelruocco/spring-filters/README.md

 ## Overview

-This library contains filters which can be useful when building restful web applications in spring boot
+This library contains filters which can be useful when building restful web applications in spring boot.
+There are filters that provide the following functionality:

+*   Validating whether mandatory request headers have been provided

+*   Validating whether request headers match a specified regex format

+*   Adding common request parameters into the Mapped Diagnostic Context (MDC) including, request-method, request-uri, request-duration and request-status

+*   Adding specified request headers into the Mapped Diagnostic Context (MDC)

+*   Clearing the Mapped Diagnostic Context (MDC) once a request has completed

+*   Logging request body

+*   Logging response body

+*   Logging request body with transformations applied (e.g. masking specific json values within the payload)

+*   Logging response body with transformations applied (e.g. masking specific json values within the payload)

+The functionality for masking payloads uses this [JSON Masker](https://github.com/michaelruocco/json-masker) library.
+The integration tests for this repository make use of a demo application which can be found in the testFixtures module that gives examples of how each of these filters can be used.
+More detailed explanations with examples can be found below.

+### Examples

 ## Useful Commands